 Each piece has arrows on the paper backing to show you the direction of the wood grain.
 This helps all of the pieces flow together to look like real wood.

 You just peel off the paper backing and stick it down.
 When you get to a vent or other obstacle you just use a utility knife against a straight edge (I used scrap wood) to score and break it away.

-For areas next the door and vanity I found the General Tools 833 10-Inch Contour Gage extremely helpful.
+For areas next the door and vanity I found the Contour Gauge extremely helpful.
 With this I was able to just push it up against the obstacle and the little metal pins would retract in so that I could lay it on my tile and trace where I needed to cut.
 It made cutting those difficult spots so much easier!

 I didn't take a picture of this step since I got caught up in the project, but this is what it looks like:

 I laid whole planks in a staggered pattern then went back and filled in the ends.
 This worked pretty well except for a few that I laid slightly crooked.
 When I went back to put the filler piece in there would sometimes be a small gap.
 To prevent this, it's probably better to go row by row and get the filler pieces laid as you go.

 I used a wooden rolling pin over each one to make sure the adhesive on the back stuck nicely.
 It worked pretty well except it was kind of hard to get in tight areas.
 When I do this in our master bathroom I have my eye on this Edge Seam Roller to make it a little easier!

 It was smooth sailing until we got to the toilet.
 My awesome Father in Law came over to help me and came up with the idea to just slightly loosen and lift the toilet up and slide the pieces underneath.
 It saved us from having the make the cuts but it did cause them to bow up a little bit because of the weight of the toilet.
 It's not super noticeable but something to keep in mind.